edunavata/gpu-bd/domain/gpu/silver.md

 ---

+## Normalization Strategy

+The Silver layer uses selective, pragmatic normalization:
+- Normalized reference tables: `gpu_vendor`, `gpu_architecture`, `gpu_memory_type`
+  (low cardinality, stable semantics, rich metadata, reused across the domain)
+- Controlled text fields: `brand_series`, `code_name`, `pcie_generation`, `stock_status`
+  (unstable naming, high cardinality, or simple enums without metadata)

+This avoids overengineering and improves queryability by keeping volatile naming inline while preserving stable joins for reference metadata.

 ## Canonical GPU Definitions

 Canonical entities describe **what a GPU is**, independently of where or how it is sold.

-These entities are stable, normalized, and internally controlled.
+These entities are curated and internally controlled.
+Normalization is applied where semantics are stable, with controlled text fields for volatile naming.

 ### GPU Chip

 Represents the underlying GPU silicon design.

 A chip defines:
-- The vendor and architecture
+- The vendor and architecture (normalized references)
 - Compute and acceleration capabilities
-- Power and interface characteristics
+- Power and interface characteristics, including PCIe generation

 A chip is the common base for multiple commercial GPU variants.
+Product identity fields such as brand_series and code_name remain controlled text to avoid normalizing unstable naming.

 ---